-side abutting an arterial street-State Numbered Routes 50 feet side abutting all other streets collector or
+side abutting an arterial street State Numbered Routes 50 feet side abutting all other streets collector or local street 25 feet this district.
+Structures must meet setback requirements.
+Additional screening and buffering can be requested by the Planning Board.

 Minimum landscaped buffer on any